zolaemil/meiView/README.md

 ```

 Note that the options `displayFirstPage: true` is needed if you
-want the viewer to start up by dipsplaying the first page.
+want the viewer to start up by dipsplaying any pages.
-Otherwise you can call `viewer.nextPage()` after it's been initialised.
+If you don't add this option, you can call `viewer.nextPage()` manually.